Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 ![pic1](https://github.com/user-attachments/assets/acb00bd5-6817-4bdc-8d0c-70b587268c42)
 9. A Visual Studio solution has been generated.
 Open Project.sln and set it in Release mode.
 ![pic2](https://github.com/user-attachments/assets/afb36a3c-2d16-45db-8618-9f42f7019940)
-10. To run the builds from the Build menu or from keyboard shortcuts, set the ZED_concurrent_detections target as the startup project
-(right click and choose)
+10. To run the builds from the Build menu or from keyboard shortcuts, set the Point Cloud target as the startup project (right click and choose)

 ![pic3](https://github.com/user-attachments/assets/6779bd9d-a51c-4db7-8e1b-6385892b87e0)